Postpartum Depression

 We've all known women who've had it rough after having a baby.
 Maybe we are those women.
 But about 15 percent will deal with something more.
 They'll deal with postpartum depression.

-Beth Anne (who asked that her last name not be used) of Raleigh, NC felt very capable for several weeks after her son was born.
+Beth Anne of Raleigh, North Carolina felt very capable for several weeks after her son was born.
 Then he spent the next four months crying.
 Beth Anne sank into despair.

 "I wanted to snap out of it.
 I went out with girlfriends, had date nights with my husband and bought a few new outfits.
 I had everything that should equal a perfect life.
 And I still was not happy.
 I felt like a failure."

-Lily (who asked that her last name not be used) of Calgary, Alberta, Canada lay welcoming a baby in her arms a few hours after he was born.
+Lily from Alberta, Canada lay welcoming a baby in her arms a few hours after he was born.
 She was devastated when nurses ran in to take him, apologizing for bringing her the wrong one.

 "When they did show up with my baby I was still feeling so guilty that as a mother I wouldn't even know my own child.
 Then as they put him in my arms, I looked down at him and I felt NOTHING.
 He looked up at me and started to cry but the crying sounded more like growling, and I felt more distant from him than ever."